mattrondel/mtg/Walls.md

 - [ ] wall of wonder (+1 additional printiing I dont have)
 - [ ] Wall tokens 4x 3 different types
 - [ ] Warded Battlements 2x (1 variant)

+ones found on scryfall need to check to see if i have or not whip vine wall of vines wall of tourches
+Floriferous Vinewall

 ------------------------------------------------------------------------------------
 Ones without Wall in the name
 - [X] Academy Wall